serverboards/serverboards/README.md

 # Serverboards
 https://serverboards.io

+** SERVERBOARDS IS NO LONGER IN DEVELOPMENT.
+USE AT YOUR OWN RISK OR FORK AND EVOLVE IT **

 Serverboards is a [Service] [Integration] [Platform] that eases the integration of other services.

 It provides all the plumbing necessary to interconnect your services.